turingschool/backend-curriculum-site/module2/projects/blogger.md

 * `title` (a string)
 * `body` (a "text")

 That's it!
 You might be wondering, what is a "text" type?
 This is an example of relying on the Rails database adapters to make the right call.
 For some DBs, large text fields are stored as `varchar`, while others like Postgres use a `text` type.
 The database adapter will figure out the best choice for us depending on the configured database -- we don't have to worry about it.
+The "string" type is similar, just shorter.
+You can think generally think of the former as multi-line and the latter as single-line/in-line.

 Add those into your `change` like this: